ChrisBAshton/govuk-developer-docs-chatbot/README.md

 Limitations:
 - Requires manually recompiling and re-uploading the Developer Docs to OpenAI
+- Doesn't pull in the 'external' `docs/` documents from other repos
 - No 'streaming' of answers, so quite slow
 - Can only run on the developer's machine.
 Would be better exposed as a web page (behind BasicAuth)
 - Context is lost between questions (so no ability for 'follow up' questions)